selfget/mongoose-path-tree/README.md

  - One-query retrieval of ancestors
  - Automatically updates ancestors and children on change to parent
  - Reparent children to grandparent on delete
+ - Get ancestors for multiple documents in a single query

 ## Usage